GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/subsystem-control.md

    bob.age;
 ```

 8. Access and call the functions where they need to be called.
 I cannot give you much instruction on this part but this is where you need to be creative and make the variables and functions that you need.
 In my code, I call the driveByGamepads function and update function in my main teleOp loop.
-These are the two functions that completely control the drivetrain for me but it will usually be different with other robots.
+These are the two functions that completely control the drivetrain for me, but it will usually be different with other robots.

 ### State Based Class